jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 # Introduction
 The Gang of Four (GoF) categorize __Flyweight__ as a [Structural Pattern](http://refactoring.guru/design-patterns/structural-patterns), whereas I view it as a [Creational Pattern](https://refactoring.guru/design-patterns/creational-patterns), which is why I've included it in my [Creational Pattern Series](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html).

-Flyweight allows the client to create multiple instances of a Singleton class.
+Flyweight allows the client to create multiple instances of a Singleton-ish class.
 I know this sounds like an oxymoron, but hang in there for a bit.
 Singleton only allows one instance for a class.
-Flyweight allow multiple attribute specified instances of a class, but with the constraint that when there can only be one instance for each set of unique attributes.
+Flyweight allows multiple attribute-specified instances of a class, but with the constraint that there can only be one instance for each set of unique attributes.

 Though not included by the GoF, there is a creational pattern for this behavior: __Multiton__, which is a portmanteau of _Multiple_ and _Singleton_.
 Multiton describes __what__ it does.
 Flyweight describes __how__ it does it.
 I view them as two patterns for the same concept approached from two different directions: __What__ vs __How__.
-As I alluded to in my opening sentence, I think the GoF should have focused upon its creational aspects and possibly Multiton would have been a better name.
+As I alluded to in my opening sentence, I think the GoF should have focused upon its creational aspects of this behavior and possibly included it in the creational section as Multiton.
 But since Flyweight is the name they chose, I'll stick with it for the rest of this blog.

 I view Flyweight is an extension of the [Singleton Design Pattern](https://jhumelsine.github.io/2025/10/31/singleton.html), or maybe it might be more accurate to view Sington as a special case of Flyweight.
-While I'm not a fan of Singleton, I do tend to appreciate Flyweight, even if it's a more general case of Singleton.
+While I'm not a fan of Singleton, I do tend to appreciate Flyweight, even if it's a general case of Singleton.

 Regardless of its categorization, I've not much liked the name Flyweight either.
 I think it's based upon [weight class](https://en.wikipedia.org/wiki/Weight_class_(boxing)) in boxing, where [flyweight](https://en.wikipedia.org/wiki/Flyweight) is the lightest weight class.
-I think this name was chosen because the pattern focuses upon keeping memory acquisition lean and clean.
+I think this name was chosen because the pattern focuses upon keeping memory acquisition lean and clean, but I don't feel it's very descriptive.

 # DVR Example
-The _Multiple Singleton_ concept can be confusing.
-Let me try to describe it with an example.
+Since the _Multiple Singleton_ concept can be confusing, let me try to describe it with an example.

 The harddrive for my DVR is stored in the cloud.
-I suspected this since response with the remote is horrendous, and I suspected network latency was the cause.
-However, it's cloud nature was confirmed when we refinished the hardwood floors in our house this summer.
+I suspected this since response with the remote is horrendously slow, and I suspected network latency was the cause.
+It's cloud nature was confirmed when we refinished the hardwood floors in our house this summer.
 The DVR was disconnected for several days while the floors were being sanded and refinished, and when I reconnected the DVR, one of my scheduled programs had been recorded when the DVR had been unplugged and disconnected.

 What does __my__ harddrive look like in the cloud?
 Its 1080 Full HD 100 hour capacity requires somewhere between 500GB and 1TB.
 Does my cable company need to retain this much harddrive memory for each customer?
 Probably not.
 Cloud space for programs could be shared.

 The most viewed television program in the United States each year is the [Super Bowl](https://en.wikipedia.org/wiki/Super_Bowl).
 Many viewers will set their DVR to record the game even if only to rewatch the [halftime show](https://en.wikipedia.org/wiki/List_of_Super_Bowl_halftime_shows).
 The cable company doesn't need to maintain an individual recording of the Super Bowl in the cloud for each customer.
 They only need one recording, which all customers can share.
 When the last customer deletes the program from their line up, then the program can be removed from the cloud.

 This applies for all programs, not just popular ones.
 The cable company only needs to persist one instance per program regardless of how many customers have recorded it.
 Each instance would maintain the program's name, length among other attributes.
-Each customer would have a list of their recorded programs, which would maintain local information, such as playback location in a program.
+Each customer would have a list of their recorded programs, which would maintain local information, such as the playback location in a program.

 Each program stored in the cloud is a type of _multiple singleton_.
 The cable company only needs to persist one copy of a program, but there may be many persisted programs.
 The primary attribute that distinguishes the programs would be the program's name.

 # GoF Flyweight Design

-Flyweight is very similar to [Singleton](https://jhumelsine.github.io/2025/10/31/singleton.html) except that instead of one `singleton` static instance, there is a static Map of instances.
+Flyweight is very similar to [Singleton](https://jhumelsine.github.io/2025/10/31/singleton.html) except that instead of one `singleton` static instance, there is a static Map of attribte(s) to instances.

 This diagram represents the basics of the GoF's Flyweight design.
 In this design `flyweightA1` and `flyweightA2` will contain references to the same instance. `flyweightB` will be a separate instance.